richardlam4391/IBM_Data_Science_Professional_Certificate/Applied Data Science Capstone/README.md

 ## Title: Winning Space Race with Data Science

-This course tells you how to utilize data science and analysis tools to prepare for the project.

-This repository contains my final capstone project for the **IBM Data Science Professional Certificate**.
+**IBM Data Science Professional Certificate** contains my final capstone project.
 The objective of this project was to predict whether the first stage of a SpaceX Falcon 9 rocket will land successfully.
 This was completed in October 2025.

 SpaceX advertises Falcon 9 rocket launches on its website with a cost of $62 million, whereas other providers cost upwards of $165 million.
 Much of the savings is because SpaceX can reuse the first stage.
 By predicting rocket landing success, we can determine the cost of a launch and provide data-driven insights for an alternate commercial space launch company competing against SpaceX.